joshjohanning/ado_workitems_to_github_issues/README.md

     - Original work item url
     - Basic details in a collapsed markdown table
     - Entire work item as JSON in a collapsed section
-7. Creates tag "copied-to-github" and a comment on the ADO work item with `-$ado_production_run $true"`.
+7. Creates tag "copied-to-github" and a comment on the ADO work item with `-$ado_production_run"`.
 The tag prevents duplicate copying.

 ### To Do
 1. Provide user mapping option